-Next up is the neighbouring wooden coaster Falken, which reminds us of ‘Orkanen’ when it comes to operations.
-This ride is running one train as well and there is one single staff member at the platform.
-Therefore, the line moves pretty slowly, but we hope that ‘Falken’ will provide as much fun as the Vekoma we’ve just ridden.
+Next up is the neighbouring wooden coaster Falken.
+The operations are similar to Orkanen’s: there’s one train and the ride is managed by only one staff member.
+Therefore, the line moves pretty slowly, but we hope that Falken will provide as much fun as the Vekoma we’ve just ridden.
 Unfortunately, that’s not the case.
-Don’t get me wrong: ‘Falken’ features some good drops and it caters to the airtime lovers, but the turns are just way too rough.
+Don’t get me wrong: Falken features some good drops and it caters to the airtime lovers, but the turns are just way too rough.
 The final helix is particularly shaky and this painful curve takes away every sense of joy.
-I’m kind of surprised by the unpleasant ride experience, as this is actually a relatively medium sized wooden roller coaster.
-‘Falken’ is a beautiful coaster to look at, but one single ride is more than enough for me.
+Beautiful ride, very mediocre ride experience.

-Water plays an important role in Fårup Sommerland.
-Next to ‘Orkanen’ and ‘Falken’, you’ll find a small scale water park which is included in the admission price.
-Due to a chilly breeze, this area isn’t particularly busy today.
-But it’s never too cold to hop onto a boat, right?
-And what a coincidence… there are many different ways to float your boat here at Fårup Sommerland.
-Whether you like a canoe, a small motor boat, a rowing boat or a pedalo… they’ve got it all.
-These are the things which give Scandinavian amusement parks a very unique atmosphere.
-The Danish don’t necessarily ask for the most thrilling, record breaking rides.
+Water plays an important role at Fårup Sommerland.
+The park is home to a small-sized water park (included in park admission, by the way) and there are a ton of boat rides.
+Whether you like a canoe, a small motor boat, a rowing boat or a pedalo… they’ve got them al. These are the things that give Scandinavian amusement parks their distinctive flair.
+The Danish don’t necessarily ask for the most thrilling, record-breaking rides.
 Instead, they just want a day of fun for the entire family.

-If you’re searching for dark rides, then you’ll be disappointed in Fårup Sommerland.
-At first, we guess that Ræven’s Hule should be some kind of haunted house, but it isn’t.
+If you’re searching for dark rides, you’ll be disappointed at Fårup Sommerland.
+At first, we guessed that Ræven’s Hule was some kind of haunted house, but it isn’t.
 In fact, there seems to be a spooky fun house behind this facade.
 It’s a pretty decent walk-through and the crooked room is a true brain teaser.
 Right next to this attraction, the fun continues with an outdoor maze and an obstacle course.
-This kind of infill-attractions would be ideal for every amusement park on Earth, but it’s still a typical Scandinavian thing.
-Also very characteristic for this part of Europe: grass-fields filled with trampolines and huge bouncing pillows.
-The crowd seems to enjoy it thoroughly.
+This kind of infill attractions would be ideal for every amusement park on Earth, but for now it remains a typical Scandinavian thing.
+Also very characteristic for this part of Europe: grass fields filled with trampolines and huge bouncing pillows.

-‘Orkanen’ turns out to be the only ride at Fårup Sommerland which is more than just fun.
+Orkanen turns out to be the only ride at Fårup Sommerland which is more than just fun.
 You’d therefore expect my overall opinion to be moderate, but it isn’t.
 Although most rides are quite mediocre, the atmosphere in this park is beyond amazing.
 Fårup Sommerland is all about unique experiences which can’t be found at most other European parks.
 It’s not only about coasters and water rides, but those canoes, mazes and free-to-use barbecues add to the experience as well.
-Fårup’s biggest strenght is the fact that it’s a little different.
-This is nothing like Europa-Park, PortAventura or other well known places.
-And although I still prefer those big theme parks over this one, I undoubtedly enjoyed the relaxing atmosphere in Fårup Sommerland.
+Fårup’s biggest strenght is actually the fact that it’s different.
+This is nothing like Europa-Park, PortAventura or other well-known places.
+I thoroughly enjoyed the relaxing atmosphere here at Fårup Sommerland.